GonaRahmaniani/GenderBias/README.md

 Part 1: AD Collection

-1. Get relatively familiar with Scrapy by watching some YouTube tutorials.
+1. In order to run the code to scrape the ads, several libraries need to be installed which can be done via anaconda or terminal.
+These libraries include:
+  a.  git
+  b.  matplotlib?
+  c.  numpy
+  d.  pandas
+  e.  playwright

-2. There are two spiders included in the code I’ve sent you: ‘testing_ads.py’ and ‘testing_webs.py’
+3. There are two files included in the code I’ve sent you: ‘scrape_urls.py’ and ‘scrape_ads.py’ which will be used to scrape the data from Indeed.

 a.
-Run ‘testing_webs.py’ first.
-This python file uses scrapy to collect a series of URLs that each leads to a single job ad.
+Run ‘scrape_urls.py’ first.
+This python file uses a headed browser to collect a series of URLs each leading to a single job ad.
 This code must run once for each ‘category’ of job ad you’d like to collect.
-Each job ‘category’ also needs a respective text file to write the URLs to.
+This code can be run multiple times per category to maximize the amount of URLs collected.
+Change the 'FILENAME_OLD' variable to the file containing URLs already collected, 'FILENAME' variable to the file you want to save the new URLs to, and 'START_URL' to the URL with the correct searh query.
 b.
-Run ‘testing_ads.py’ once the links are collected.
+Run ‘scrape_ads.py’ once the links are collected.
 This python file goes into each of the URLs collected by the previous scraper to grab the job title and description and write it to a csv file.
-Each job ‘category’ needs a respective csv file to write the data to.
+Each job ‘category’ needs a respective csv file to write the data to, and txt file to grab the URLs from.
+These can be changed using the 'CSVFILENAME' and 'TXTFILENAME' variables respectively.
-*When running the scrapy code make sure everything is in the right directory.
-If you run the code under the biggest ‘parent’ folder in the scrapy project everything should be fine.

 Part 2: Decoding